 Executive Leadership Team

-Assistant Deputy Secretary for Operations
+Assistant Secretary for Administration

 Assistant Secretary for Substance Abuse and Mental Health

-Director of Children's Legal Services
+Director, Children's Legal Services

 Grainne M. O’Sullivan, currently serves as Director of Children’s Legal Services.
 She joined the Department in May 2013 as Children's Legal Services Regional Director, coming to that role from the Office of the Attorney General where she supervised all juvenile dependency cases and conducted training on juvenile law for attorneys, state agents and the Dependency Court Improvement Project.
 She previously served as an Assistant Attorney General from 2001 to 2005 and as Staff Attorney for the Legal Aid Society of Broward County in 2001, where she represented elderly clients at administrative hearings in immigration, bankruptcy, landlord-tenant, divorce, and Medicare matters.
 She earned a political science degree from the New York Institute of Technology and a law degree from Brooklyn Law School.
 While in school, Grainne represented clients seeking asylum in the United States in federal court as part of the Safe Harbor Project and was a Student Assistant District Attorney for the Kings County District Attorney’s Office in Brooklyn, NY, where she was responsible for a full misdemeanor caseload and functioned as a prosecutor in the largest district attorney’s office in the nation.